adityachanna/DonationAutomation/README.md

 ## Overview

 This application provides an API backend built with **FastAPI** to manage contacts and automate outreach campaigns for flood relief fundraising.
-It leverages the **CrewAI** framework integrated with **Google's Gemini Pro** language model (via LangChain) to research flood situations, generate personalized donation requests (Email or WhatsApp), and optionally verify incoming requests.
+It leverages the **CrewAI** framework integrated with **Google's Gemini 2 Flash** language model (via LangChain) to research flood situations, generate personalized donation requests (Email or WhatsApp), and optionally verify incoming requests.
 Contacts are stored in a local SQLite database.
 This version uses Pydantic for data validation and FastAPI's features for improved developer experience and automatic API documentation.

 ## Features